SWFSC/viame-web-noaa-gcp/docs/deployment-default.md

 ## Provision GCP VM

 Once you have created the VM, set variables in your Cloud Shell session that will be used throughout.
-Then, download the install script to the VM, make it executable, and then run the install script from within the VM.
+Then, run a command to download the install script to the VM, make it executable, and then run the install script on the VM.
 Running this install script may take 10-15 minutes.

 ``` bash
 ZONE=us-east4-c